mvolkmann/blog/src/smalltalk/30-development-environment.md

 If the variable has a non-primitive value, select it and press cmd-i to inspect it.

+To see the class name and instance variables of a variable whose name appears in a bottom pane, select the variable name, right-click it, and select "Inspect" (cmd-i) or "Explore" (cmd-shift-i).

 To set breakpoints in methods, add `self halt` message sends in selected locations in their code.
 The `halt` and `halt:` methods are defined in the `Object` class.